-13. Music is not to be played at any point during a game.
+24. Music is not to be played at any point during a game.
 Music can be played during pregame, halftime, and postgame only.
 Failure to comply will result in a 15-yard unsportsmanlike conduct penalty for each occurrence.

-14. All gameday officials for league championship games will be supplied and paid for by the league.
+25. All gameday officials for league championship games will be supplied and paid for by the league.

-L. Junior Varsity & Non-League Varsity Regulations
+L. Junior Varsity Games, Non-League Varsity Games, & Unscheduled In-League Varsity Exhibitions

-1. JV contests between FVYFL teams are not scheduled by the league.
+1. JV Games: Contests between FVYFL teams are not scheduled by the league.
 They are, however, subject to the same basic rules for safe play as outlined in this document.

-2. A JV game may be played to allow younger players to get on-field time.
+A JV game may be played to allow younger players to get on-field time.
 Both coaches will need to agree on terms and conditions.
 The length of quarters is at the discretion of the coaches.
+The number of officials for JV games is not regulated.
+Extra coaches or team reps are allowed to officiate.
 The league allows for flexibility to create whatever environment is needed to encourage the development of its younger players.

-3. Non-league JV games are fully allowed.
+2. Non-league JV Games: These are fully allowed.
 The rules of a JV exhibition are not governed by the FVYFL.
 Teams may freely compete with other teams to get younger players on-field time.
 Seeking permission from the commissioner for non-league JV play is not required.

-4. However, if a varsity team wishes to play an out-of-league opponent at any time during the official 2024 season (August 1-October 31), then the commissioner must be notified at least 1 week in advance and the team must receive clearance before proceeding with the contest.

-5. If a varsity team plays in an out-of-league game without permission from the commissioner, then all wins from the current FVYFL season will be vacated.
+3. Non-league Varsity Games: However, if a varsity team wishes to play an out-of-league opponent at any time during the official 2025 season (August 1-October 31), then the commissioner must be notified at least 1 week in advance and the team must receive clearance before proceeding with the contest.
+If a varsity team plays in an out-of-league game without permission from the commissioner, then all wins from the current FVYFL season will be vacated.
 You are an FVYFL member, and as such, will be expected to participate in our league first.
 Membership is a privilege, not a right.